Zwift is an online cycling game and training platform that enables users to ride, train and compete in a virtual world.

 To do a workout on Zwift, log in, then click on ‘Training’ underneath the ‘World Choice’ section in the middle of the window.

-This will open up a new window, where you’ll see two tabs.
-One for single workouts and another for training plans with multiple sessions.
+This will open up a new window, where you’ll see two tabs – one for single workouts and another for training plans with multiple sessions.

 If you’re new to Zwift, it’s worth doing an FTP test to get an accurate baseline figure for Zwift to base your workouts around.

-In addition to workouts that you do on your own, at any time, there are also scheduled group workouts.
+In addition to workouts you do on your own, at any time, there are also scheduled group workouts.
 Like a group ride in the real world, these start at fixed times (and you have to sign up for them in advance via the events page) and involve multiple participants.

 Unlike the group rides and races, though, group workouts keep everyone together in a group.
 As long as you are pedalling, you stay in the bunch.